BNL-FCCee/BNL-Analyses/FCC_on_SDCC.md

 Create a workspace from one file locally to make sure things are working properly:

+(Is this expected to crash if a category's yield is zero?
+Maybe true if it's zero for all processes combined)

 ```
 makeWS --jsonConfig ../source/WSMaker/data/ZHAllHadConfig_test.json --inputFile wzp6_ee_ccH_Hbb_ecm240.root --outputDir test_ws
+hist2workspace <wsfolder>/XML/driver.xml
 ```

 Run everything over HTCondor: